• Skip to primary navigation

 • 3-4 tablespoon extra-virgin olive oil

-• 3-4 garlic cloves thinly sliced or finely chopped
+• 3-4 cloves garlic thinly sliced

 • 1 tablespoon capers drained and chopped.
 (Italians also prefer salted capers.
 If you use these rinse them under water before using them)